 So, without further ado, let’s dive right in.

 Malassezia Dermatitis occurs when Malassezia pachydermatitis (a type of naturally occurring yeast that usually lives under the surface of a dog’s skin) turns nasty.
-The bacteria can leak out of the skin through scratching or trauma to the infection site, causing itching, swelling and pain.
-This then triggers a vicious cycle whereby the affected dog’s body will then begin to produce more of the bacteria because there isn’t enough in the correct places; and so, the process continues.
+The bacteria can leak out of the skin through scratching or trauma to the infection site, causing itching, swelling, and pain.
+This then triggers a vicious cycle whereby the affected dog’s body will begin to produce more of the bacteria because there isn’t enough in the correct places, and so, the process continues.
 This “new” bacteria then form wounds in the flesh, which still itches so that you can imagine the discomfort level.

-Now it’s important to…
+Now it’s essential to…

 - Dog-Hay-fever, where a skin rash on the underbelly is the most prominent clinical sign.

-Malassezia will present anywhere on the body and it will not be constricted to certain areas.
+Malassezia will present anywhere on the body and will not be constricted to certain areas.
 Even so, your vet may want to take a biopsy to check the particular type of Dermatitis from which your dog is suffering.
 It should also be pointed out that seemingly healthy dogs can get Malassezia from food allergies.
 In cases like these, it is generally believed that the affected dog probably inherited their condition from a parent.

 Symptoms of Malassezia dermatitis

-- The Basset Hound
+- Basset Hound,

-- The English Setter
+- English Setter,

-- The Shetland Sheep dog
+- Shetland Sheepdog,

-- The Shih Tzu
+- Shih Tzu,

-- The West Highland White Terrier
+- West Highland White Terrier.

 “What could that allergen be?”